SMTG-Bham/doped/docs/Tips.rst

-    For magnetic competing phases, the spin configuration should also be appropriately set. ``doped`` will automatically set ``ISPIN=2`` (allowing spin polarisation) and ``NUPDOWN`` according to the magnetisation output from the ``Materials Project`` calculation of the competing phase, but ``MAGMOM`` (and possibly ``ISPIN``/``NUPDOWN``) may also need to be set to induce a specific spin configuration in certain cases.
+    For magnetic competing phases, the spin configuration should also be appropriately set. ``doped`` will automatically set ``ISPIN=2`` (allowing spin polarisation) and ``NUPDOWN`` according to the magnetization output from the ``Materials Project`` calculation of the competing phase, but ``MAGMOM`` (and possibly ``ISPIN``/``NUPDOWN``) may also need to be set to induce a specific spin configuration in certain cases.

-When parsing defect calculations, ``doped`` will automatically extract the total magnetisation from the ``VASP`` output files, in order to determine the spin multiplicity.
+When parsing defect calculations, ``doped`` will automatically extract the total magnetization from the ``VASP`` output files, in order to determine the spin multiplicity.
 This value is stored in ``DefectEntry.degeneracy_factors["spin degeneracy"]`` (and printed in ``DefectThermodynamics.get_symmetries_and_degeneracies()``) and used in thermodynamic analyses.
 See the